jgptwj2/Active-Directory/README.md

-<h1> Active Directory Lab</h1>
+<h1> Analayzing HTTP Traffic with Wireshark LAB</h1>

 <h2>Description</h2>
-This guide walks you through setting up an Active Directory home lab environment using Oracle Virtualbox.
-This lab will help you develop a deeper understanding of active directory and windows networking.
+This guide walks you through analyzing HTTP traffic with wireshark.
 <br />

 <h2>Languages and Utilities Used</h2>

-- <b>PowerShell</b>
-- <b>Oracle Vault</b>
+- <b>Wireshark</b>

 <h2>Environments Used </h2>